Want to encourage a love of reading in your child? Discover 9 strategies that can help beginner readers build good reading habits.

 - Write the sentence from the book where you found it.

-- Come up with and write a new sentence of his own using the word.
+- Come up with and write a new sentence of her own using the word.

-- Draw the scene with the word either from the book or from his own sentence.
+- Draw the scene with the word either from the book or from her own sentence.

-Encourage your child to comprehend and question the stories he reads through reading prompts.
-I suggest asking one or two for each book.
-You don’t have to do this with every book you read, but it’s a great exercise to keep your child engaged.
+Encourage your child to question the stories she reads through reading prompts, asking one or two for each book.
+You don’t have to do this with every book you read, but it’s a great exercise to keep her engaged.
+A few examples are:

 - What do you think this story is about?